ph1losof/ecolog.nvim/README.md

 #### Known Limitations

 1. The integration overrides the default LSP hover and definition handlers
-2. May conflict with other plugins that modify LSP hover behavior (lsp-saga for example, working on it btw)
+2. May conflict with other plugins that modify LSP hover behavior
 3. Performance impact on LSP operations (though optimized and should be unnoticable)

 #### Disabling LSP Integration